AI implementation

 At the moment, the development of the technology is limited by the fact that so much labeled data is needed for most computer vision problems (post estimation and activity detection especially).

-There are also concerns in regards to the ethics of using facial recognition (data security).
+There are also concerns in regard to the ethics of using facial recognition (data security).

 Inventory management